 The last time we checked, parks were for kids, but not Manchester’s Platt Fields.
 In the heart of the city’s sleep-deprived student district Fallowfield, the park provides a space and events schedule that acknowledges adults’ and students’ need for time out.

 Platt Fields wears many hats, depending on the day and season.
 Every Saturday morning from 09:00 it’s home to the free 5km circuit, Parkrun, in the summer it hosts Envirolution Festival, the city’s Mega Mela.
 In November, the park is home to one of the city’s much-loved bonfire and fireworks display.

-The park’s permanent features include a standout BMX track, a community market garden complete with cafe and events, a ‘secret’ Shakespearean garden with hedges cut into mazes, basketball courts, an ancient ditch (seriously, it’s a top-notch ditch) and an eco garden dotted with imaginative environmentally friendly projects.
-It’s even home to the city’s only Gallery of Costume, housed in a quirky mansion (currently closed for renovation, sadly).
+The park’s permanent features include a BMX track, a community market garden complete with cafe and events, a ‘secret’ Shakespearean garden, a BMX track, a skate park, basketball courts, an ancient ditch (seriously, it’s a top-notch ditch) and an eco garden.
+It’s even home to the city’s only Gallery of Costume, housed in the beautiful Georgian mansion Platt Hall (currently closed for renovation, opening November 2021).

-As a hardworking park, Platt Fields has a gritty urban edge but still manages to offer a quiet escape when the need arises.
+Platt Fields is a hardworking park, but still offers a quiet escape when the need arises.

 Sit on a bench overlooking the heart-shaped lake, have a picnic on one of the hills or sit and gaze at the park’s Queen Elizabeth coronation fountain, now re-purposed as an overgrown planter.